codegod100/agora-server/README.md

 - ```app/js-src``` has Javascript and Typescript sources.
 - ```app/templates``` are Jinja2 templates.

-other edits, and some more
+other edits, and some more, wat